 Learning by Doing at the Farm was on display in the Outreach Gallery at the UCI Contemporary Arts Center from June 14th to July 26th, 2012.
-This history is now the subject of a forthcoming book edited by Robert Kett and Anna Kryczka entitled Learning by Doing at the Farm: Craft, Science, and Counterculture in Modern California and will be published by Soberscove Press with support from the Graham Foundation (Winter 2014).
-You can check in here for news about the book and future projects.
+This history is now the subject of a book edited by Robert Kett and Anna Kryczka entitled Learning by Doing at the Farm: Craft, Science, and Counterculture in Modern California published by Soberscove Press with support from the Graham Foundation for Advanced Studies in the Fine Arts (2014).

 Made possible by a grant from the University of California Institute for

 Research in the Arts.
 Part of UCI’s 50-to-50 Anniversary event.